stadt-karlsruhe/ckanext-extractor/README.rst

     Note that this command only schedules the necessary extraction background tasks.
 The Celery daemon has to be running for the extraction to actually happen.

+:init Initialize the database tables for *ckanext-extractor*.
+You only need to
+    use this once (during the installation).

 :list: List the IDs of all resources for which metadata has been extracted.